 Turkish and US missions mutually restrict services, say they need to reassess each other’s commitment to staff security.

-The US move to suspend visa services in Turkey was motivated both by Washington’s concern over Ankara’s Syria policy, and by last week’s arrest of a US embassy employee who allegedly had information on American involvement in the 2016 failed coup attempt, a senior Turkish official told Al Jazeera.
+The US move is believed to be motivated both by Washington’s concern over Ankara’s Syria policy, and by last week’s arrest of a US embassy employee Metin Topuz, who allegedly had information on American involvement in the 2016 failed coup attempt, a senior Turkish official told Al Jazeera.

-Turkish authorities last week detained Metin Topuz, a Turkish citizen working for the US consulate in Istanbul.
-He was accused of having links to the organisation of Fethullah Gulen, an exiled religious leader and businessman based in the US and wanted in Turkey.
+Topuz, a Turkish citizen, was accused of having links to the organisation of Fethullah Gulen, an exiled religious leader and businessman based in the US and wanted in Turkey.
 Ankara accuses Gulen of masterminding the July 15 coup attempt that killed more than 300 people.